raheems/minimal/content/_index.md

 He has over 10 years of experience in building predictive models to evaluate scenarios and to make predictions on future outcomes in order to solve complex business problems that support decision making.

-As a subject matter expert, he provides strategic thoughts for the development, validation, and use of algorithms and statistical models in projects that involve multiple resources and tasks.

 [R](https://www.r-project.org/) is his analytic *lingua franca* and  [Python](https://www.python.org/) comes second.
 He uses [SAS](https://www.sas.com) for data management and standard statistical analysis of structured data.

 # Contact